ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-broadcast-to-rtmp.md

 When streaming to Periscope, you'll need to use 720p or less for your screen size.
 720p is Ecamm Live's default, and you can make adjustments in <samp>Options</samp> menu ➝ <samp>Stream Size</samp>.

 You'll need to turn off <samp>Use High Quality</samp> mode for Periscope, as the service imposes a maximum bit rate.
-Periscope also recommends using a smaller frame size for your broadcast.
-(A larger frame size will display a warning on the Periscope Producer page.)
+Periscope also recommends using a smaller frame size for your broadcast—a larger frame size will display a warning on the Periscope Producer page.

 ### Broadcast to Wowza with an RTMP Stream Key